thesis interview guide

 4. How Do You Incorporate an Interview into a Dissertation?

-Including interviews in your dissertation.
 To present interviews in a dissertation, you first need to transcribe your interviews.
 You can use transcription software for this.
 You can then add the written interviews to the appendix.
-If you have many or long interviews that make the appendix extremely long, the appendix (after consultation with ...
+If you have many or long interviews that make the appendix extremely long, the appendix (after consultation with the supervisor) can be submitted as a ...

 The interview guide serves many purposes.
 Most important, it is a memory aid to ensure that the interviewer covers every topic and obtains the necessary detail about the topic.
 For this reason, the interview guide should contain all the interview items in the order that you have decided.
 The exact wording of the items should be given, although ...